Pat the Bunny: Reception and legacy

-As of 2006, Pat the Bunny had sold over 6 million copies, making it the number-6 all-time bestselling children's hardcover book, according to Publishers Weekly.
+As of 2006, Pat the Bunny had sold over six million copies, making it the number-6 all-time bestselling children's hardcover book, according to Publishers Weekly.

 Kunhardt's daughter Edith Kunhardt Davis wrote three companions: Pat the Cat in 1984, Pat the Puppy in 1991, and Pat the Pony in 1997.

 The publisher, Random House, has developed an entire line of related products.

 In 2000, DIC Entertainment discussed creating a TV series based on the book but nothing came of it.
 In August 2004, Classic Media and Evergreen Concepts partnered to help promote the Pat the Bunny brand.
 On March 4, 2008, a DVD of the book was released with interactive materials included and an interview with Jean Kunhardt, the author's granddaughter.
 In 2011, Random House Children's Books released a Pat the Bunny app, inspired by the book for iPad, iPhone, and iPod touch which received critical acclaim.

-In a season 23 episode of Sesame Street, Lillias White read the book to a Baby Honker, when Benny Rabbit hops over, thinking that they're mentioning him as a bunny.
-The Baby Honker pets him, to which Lillias says "she's patting the Benny".

 There have been parodies of the book also, such as Pat the Politician, mocking contemporary political figures, and Pat the Yuppie, which includes activities like touching the sheepskin seatcovers of their new BMW and rubbing the exposed brick of their new condominium's wall.